fifaf2/fifaf2/README.md

 ## Hi there 👋

-I'm a student UKSIVT and begginer flutter dev/.
+I'm a student UKSIVT and begginer flutter dev.